mmikowski/jquery.event.gevent/README.md

 ## Error handling ##

 Like many other plugins, this code does not throw exceptions.
 Instead, it does its work quietly.
 For example, you may "publish" an event that has no subscribers, although by definition nothing will receive it.
-Or if you publish an event and pass in something besides an array of arguments, it will convert it to an array.
+Or if you publish an event and pass in something besides an array of arguments, it will convert the variable into an array of one.

 ## More Examples ##